onewelcome/identity-cloud-documentation/docs/dabp/guides/concepts/resources-in-depth.md

 This members of the group and all subgroups will lose access to those resources.

 ## Assigning or removing resources to a group
 To add/remove a resource to a group, you need the permission `Assign resources to groups`.
-If you have this permission, you should select the group you want to assign this resource too.
+If you have this permission, you should select the group you want to assign this resource to.
 After clicking on the desired group, a modal window with group information will appear.
 Click on the vertical ellipsis button and select `Edit group`.
 Now you can select which resources can be assigned to the group.

 ![edit group dialog](../../img/edit-group-dialog.png)